elishamutang/to-do-app/actionList.md

 - ~~Finish moveMyTask function in addMyTask.js first~~
 - **Finish editList and setPriority methods**
+    - Figure out how to make linksContainer scrollable within its div, let additional items increase the height.

 - **Updating ID numbering if a To-Do task gets deleted/finished, same for checklist items.**